-This study presents improvements in modelling C cycle by introducing plant
+This study presents improvements in modelling C cycle by introducing plant N processes into the SSiB5/TRIFFID/DayCent-SOM.
+We have employed DayCent-SOM to calculate the amount of N available to plants and plant soil N uptake, and have developed a plant C-N framework for modelling the C/N interactions.
+The new model structure in SSiB5/TRIFFID/DayCent-SOM allows us to use dynamic C/N ratios to represent plant resistance and self-adjustment.
+Since these processes can increase nutrient use efficiency and reduce the impact of nitrogen limitation through N remobilization and resorption, Vmax is no longer in linear relation with leaf N content.
+This is a unique advantage of our model.
+That said, with the new SSiB5/TRIFFID/DayCent-SOM model structure, N impacts on GPP are predicted directly but not linearly with leaf N content, which is affected by the state of plant growth, autotrophic respiration, and plant phenology.

-N processes into SSiB5/TRIFFID/DayCent-SOM.
-We have employed DayCent-SOM to calculate the amount of N available to plants and plant soil N uptake, and have developed a plant C-N framework for modeling the C/N interactions.
-The new model structure in SSiB5/TRIFFID/DayCent-SOM allows us to use dynamic C/N ratios to determine the N-limiting effect on photosynthesis, plant respiration rates, and LAI through phenology.
-These improvements replace the original fixed C/N ratio model framework that did not include the impact of N on plant growth.
-In the new SSiB5/TRIFFID/DayCent-SOM model structure, N impacts on GPP are predicted directly with leaf N content, which is affected by V{max} , autotrophic respiration, and plant phenology.
+We systematically evaluated the model against multiple reference data sets for GPP, LAI, and global N-limitation patterns.
+In general, SSiB5/TRIFFID/DayCent-SOM has a lower bias for GPP and LAI than the baseline version of SSiB4/TRIFFID.
+The main improvements are found in tropical Africa and boreal forest, accompanied by a global decrease of the bias in GPP and

-We evaluated the model against multiple reference data sets for GPP, LAI, and global N-limitation patterns.
-SSiB5/TRIFFID/DayCent-SOM has a lower bias for GPP and LAI than the baseline version of SSiB4/TRIFFID.
+LAI by 16.3% and 27.1%, respectively.
 The more realistic representation of dynamic C/N ratios and plant N framework lead to general improvements in SSiB5/TRIFFID/DayCent-SOM's global C cycling predictions.
-The downregulation of the canopy photosynthetic rate based on the available mineral N for new growth was better and reducing the GPP bias than the downregulation of GPP or NPP directly and was more realistic from the perspective of plant physiology.
+From the perspective of plant physiology, the downregulation of the canopy photosynthetic rate based on the available mineral N for growth of plant tissues is more reasonable than the simple and direct downregulation of GPP or NPP.
 This coupled model can better reproduce observed state variables and their emergent properties (such as GPP, NPP, LAI, and respiration).
 The new model can also predict a global pattern of terrestrial N-limitation.
+It should be pointed out that the FLUXNET-MTE does not include CO2 fertilization effect, but SSiB4 and SSiB5 both include.
+A study (Liu et al., 2019) has specifically investigate the fertilization effect.
+Since this effect mainly affect the trend, while this paper focuses on climatological mean and the difference between SSiB4 and SSiB5, the missing fertilization in the FLUXNET-MTE would not affect our discussion and conclusion too much.